-FBA vs FBM: Which is Better for Amazon Sellers in 2023?
+FBA vs FBM: Which is Better for Amazon Sellers?

 Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM) are the two order fulfillment methods on Amazon.
 FBA is an Amazon service for sellers, allowing them to store products in Amazon’s fulfillment centers, and the company picks, packs, ships, and provides customer service for these items.
 With FBM, sellers take care of the storage and delivery themselves.

 Each of these fulfillment methods has its upsides and downsides.
 You can choose either FBA or FBM, depending on your product or business type.
 You can also combine both methods in your Amazon store.

 This post will help you better understand the pros and cons of FBA and FBM and compare them.
 Based on that, you can select the model that works best for you.

 Amazon FBA vs. FBM

 The main benefit of Amazon FBA vs. FBM is that it relieves sellers from fulfillment headaches and helps provide high-quality customer service.
 FBA is helpful for sellers who aim at rapidly scaling their Amazon business to reach large customer audiences and high-volume sellers.
 It’s also good for sellers who don’t have much experience in logistics.

 FBA is a good way to handle fulfillment if you have high-volume inventory or select not to fulfill the orders yourself.
 However, it has certain disadvantages - substantial FBA fees, possibly more returns, and strict product prep guidelines.

 Differently from FBA, with Fulfillment by Merchant, you select to deliver your products to the buyers via your own logistics network.
 You will need to store your products in your own warehouse or use a third-party company’s services.
 Also, you will have to take care of shipping, customer services, and returns yourself.